 About me

-I’m a cosmologist who spends most of my time being confused analyzing large-scale structure data1 to better inform physical models of our universe’s history.
+I’m a cosmologist who spends most of my time being confused analyzing large-scale structure data to better inform physical models of our universe’s history.
 I’m currently based at Stanford/SLAC (KIPAC) as a Porat Fellow.
 I have a joint appointment at Cambridge (DAMTP) as a Senior Research Associate / Stephen Hawking Advanced Fellow, and plan to hop the pond in 2027.

 I was previously a Ph.D. student at UC Berkeley, advised by Martin White and Simone Ferraro.
 I spent most of my time at the BCCP and one year as a DOE SCGSR Fellow at LBNL.
 Before moving to the best coast, I studied physics and math at Cornell University.
 During that time I experimented with being an experimentalist in Michael Niemack’s group, where I was primarily advised by Eve Vavagiakis.